 How to fix Google Assistant Routines on Android

 1. Disable and re-enable routines

-As a side note, don’t forget that on-phone routine macros require a network connection to work so make sure that your device is connected.
+As a side note, don’t forget that the on-phone routine macro requires a network connection to work so make sure that your device is connected.

 In case you have any automation apps with macros like IFTTT, make sure to disable all Google Assistant-related macros and try again.
 This might cause problems or interfere with native Assistant routines.